TANMOY002/HR--Analytics-PowerBI/README.md

 # HR Analytics Using PowerBI
-The objective of the project is to help anorganization to improve employee performance and improve employee retention (reduce attrition) by creating a HR analytics dashboard.
+The objective of the project is to help an organization to improve employee performance and improve employee retention (reduce attrition) by creating a HR analytics dashboard.

                                                    Dashboard